Takashiidobe/notes/src/books/deep-work.md

   an area with serendipitous meetings, and areas to concentrate for deep work.

-### Why don\'t we all work deeply?
+### Why don't we all work deeply?

-- Every day we fight our desires, and so we can\'t work deeply.
+- Every day we fight our desires, and so we can't work deeply.
 - We must add routine and rituals to help fend off our desires.

 ### Decide on Your Depth Philosophy